 - Act strong and confident.
 You are stronger than the bully’s negativity, and you will get through this.
 The more you believe positive affirmations, the more easily you will be able to minimize the noise from bullies.

 - Do not take comments to heart.
 Easier said than done, of course.
 Surround yourself with people who love you who can remind you of your many amazing qualities.

 - Download the FamilyApp.
 It’s a great resource to chat with friends and family members in a safe, encrypted forum.
-You can still participate in social media activities, without any bully knowing of your online presence.

 - Keep a good record of bullying evidence.
-Save screenshots, text messages etc.
+Save screenshots, text messages, etc.